Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Fully isentropic and stratified polytropes

 \subsection{Stratified $\gamma=3/2$ polytropes}

-Figs. \ref{fig:n2_k222}-\ref{fig:n2_k424} are the same as \ref{fig:n15_k222}-\ref{fig:n15_k424}, but for stably stratified $\gamma=2$ polytropes.
+Figs. \ref{fig:n2_k222}-\ref{fig:n2_k424} are the same as \ref{fig:n15_k222}-\ref{fig:n15_k424}, but for stably stratified $\gamma=3/2$ polytropes.
 The resonances depicted in Figs. \ref{fig:n2_k222}-\ref{fig:n2_k424} consequently correspond to a different selection of internal oscillation modes.
 Along with f-modes, the peaks at higher frequencies $|\omega_t/\Omega|\gtrsim0.5$ are produced by gravito-inertial modes (g-modes), which are primarily restored by buoyancy.
 As shown in the bottom panel of \autoref{fig:n2_k222}, for a given rotation rate only a handful of long wavelength g-modes give rise to significant features in $Im[k_{22}^2]$ for this value of viscosity.

 Although the g-mode resonances are regularly spaced in $\omega_t/\Omega,$ their eigenfunctions can differ significantly from the g-modes of non-rotating stars.
 Rotation can confine g-mode eigenfunctions to the equator, and also mix together modes that in the limit $\Omega\rightarrow0$ have different harmonic degrees but nearly degenerate frequencies.
 The latter effect leads to ``rosette'' patterns in the oscillations' kinetic energy distributions \citep{Ballot2012,Takata2013,Dewberry2021}.
 The cross-sections (slices along the rotation axis) shown in Fig. \ref{fig:n2_ros} demonstrate the gravitational (left) and radial velocity (right) perturbations of the tidal response computed (using the full tidal potential) at the frequencies indicated by the filled circles in \ref{fig:n2_k222} (bottom).
-We plot the imaginary part of $\delta\Phi$ (and similarly the real part of $v_r$) because it better illustrates the structure of the resonant waves than the real part (with the phase chosen in Appendix \ref{app:num}, $Re[\delta\Phi]$ is dominated at all frequencies by the structure of non-resonantly driven f-modes).
-With increasingly rapid rotation, the induced wave patterns couple across a larger number of spherical harmonic degrees.
+We plot the imaginary part of $\delta\Phi$ (and similarly the real part of $v_r$) because it better illustrates the structure of the resonant waves than the real part (with the phase chosen for the satellite, $Re[\delta\Phi]$ is dominated at most frequencies by the structure of non-resonantly driven f-modes).
+With increasingly rapid rotation, the induced wave patterns couple across a wide range of spherical harmonic degrees.